mak448a/mak448a.github.io/blog/export-ipa-without-subscription.md

 ---
 layout: blog
 title: How to Export an IPA without an Apple Developer Subscription
 description: Apple doesn't let you export to IPA format without a subscription.
 But thankfully, there's an easy way to get around this.
-Follow this quick tutorial and you too will know how to export an IPA!
-This works as of November 14, 2024.
+Follow this quick tutorial and export your IPA files today without an Apple Developer subscription!
 date: November 14, 2024
 ---